Overview

 Systemic diseases

-People who have certain diseases appear more likely to develop frozen shoulder.
-Diseases that might increase risk include:
+People who have certain diseases may be likely to develop frozen shoulder.
+Diseases that may increase risk include:

 Prevention

 One of the most common causes of frozen shoulder is not moving a shoulder while recovering from a shoulder injury, broken arm or stroke.
-If you've had an injury that makes it difficult to move your shoulder, talk to your health care provider about exercises that can help you maintain your ability to move your shoulder joint.
+If you've had an injury that makes it difficult to move your shoulder, talk with your healthcare professional about exercises that can help you maintain your ability to move your shoulder joint.
+These are called range-of-motion exercises.